 Page 5, panel 4

 "Week 1, Day 5."
 In the city of Metropolis, a street scene includes a Fleischer Bros. bus (named for the production studio that made cartoons of Superman in the 1940s), a "Hot DiDiDogs" stand (named for DC Executive Editor Dan DiDio), and street signs for Siegel and Shuster Streets (named for the creators of Superman).
 The scene is interrupted by the familiar cry of, "Look!
 Up in the Sky!"
-Though the phrase is usually heard during Superman sightings, this time the cry is raised by...
+The phrase is usually heard during Superman sightings, but this time...